THEANGELITES/THEANGELITES/README.md

 We are usually off tab or afk, so whisper if you wanna chat!
 Depending on the headmate in question we may not respond though, as we sometimes don't want to talk or are too shy.

 - Please don't copy our ponies unless you ask for permission!
 It takes us a few hours to make some of these skins.
+- People we have friended are welcome to sit with us anytime.
 - We're not very active on Ponytown anymore, there may be bursts of extended inactivity because we have responsibilities.
 - Be warned that we will NOT friend you on Ponytown if we haven't talked a decent amount.
 At least a few days worth.
 - Only people we trust will be given our Discord, but feel free to ask us for it if we've friended you :]!!